Ketamine Gives New Hope For Those Seeking Suicidal Ideation Treatment in Chattanooga

 Suicidal ideation, in simple terms, means suicidal thoughts or thinking about taking your own life.
-These suicidal thoughts are common for people suffering depression or undergoing significant stress, but it is important to note that most people that experience suicidal thoughts do not take their own life (although they may still attempt to).
+These suicidal thoughts are common for people suffering from depression or undergoing significant stress.
+It is important to note that most people who experience suicidal thoughts do not take their own life (although they may still attempt to).
 This is why understanding suicidal ideation and proper treatment is essential.

 - Continually talking about or making jokes about suicide